reflectoring/reflectoring.github.io/surveys/nuggets/yes.md

 ---
-title: Did you like that Newsletter Nugget?
+title: Did you like that Inspirational Nugget?
 comments:
   enabled: false
 ads: